Q&A

 Assessment results of Jingu Gaien District park and urban redevelopment plan (Japanese only): https://www.toshiseibi.metro.tokyo.lg.jp/bosai/toshi_saisei/saisei07_06.htm

-Moreover, the project for renewal of the site in front of the picture gallery does not require receiving a development permit based on ordinances and enforcement regulations concerning protection and recovery of nature in Tokyo.
-The plan at the current point of time also does not contain details that require a permit for development activities based on the City Planning Act, but the project will proceed with appropriate procedures in accordance with relevant laws and regulations as the design process deepens.
+Moreover, the project for renewal of the site in front of the picture gallery does not require a development permit based on ordinances and enforcement regulations concerning protection and recovery of nature in Tokyo.
+Whereas the plan does not contain details that would require a permit for development activities based on the City Planning Act at this point in time, the project will proceed with appropriate procedures in accordance with relevant laws and regulations as the design process deepens, including the changes made to certain aspects of the plan released in September 2024.

 Will the redevelopment project align with requirements set by the Ministry of Education?